grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

    > **Note:** The Helm chart at [https://grafana.github.io/helm-charts](https://grafana.github.io/helm-charts) is a publication of the source code at [**grafana/mimir**](https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed).

-1. Configure an ingress by creating a YAML file, such as `custom.yaml` and adding the following configuration:
+1. Configure an ingress by creating a YAML file of Helm values, such as `custom.yaml` and adding the following configuration:

    ```yaml
    nginx: